MMLabCodes/polymersimulator/docs/sw_build_systems_tutorial.rst

 *Note: The system is called **3HB_10_polymer** and the path to its directory is **~polymersimulator/pdb_files/systems/3HB_10_polymer** *

 These amber files can be used to run simulations of single polymer in a vacuum with fixed box vectors.
-However, altering these box vectors (i.e. with a NPT simulation) will cause the simulation to crash.
+However, altering these box vectors (i.e. with a NPT simulation) will cause the simulation to crash due to the system being extremely small.

 Building polymer systems - arrays